-The interest free days run from the start of that credit card’s ‘statement period’ up to the payment due date.
-You will see the statement period and payment due date clearly outlined on your credit card statement.
-You can also call your bank or issuer and check these date if you’ve recently got your card and don’t have a statement yet.
+Interest-free days run from the start of that credit card’s ‘statement period’ until the payment due date.
+It doesn’t start from the day you buy the item!
+We’ve popped an image example below to make it clearer.
+You’ll see the statement period and payment due date clearly outlined on your credit card statement.
+You can also call your bank or issuer and check the dates if you’ve recently got your card and don’t have a statement yet.

 Below in example 1 (a copy of my statement period) – the statement period and payment due date are clearly highlighted.

-Any purchase made in the statement period must be paid for by the 28th April in order to avoid interest charges.
-(If I only pay $30 towards the closing balance I will still get charged interest on the remainder.
-I will also receive no interest free days in the next statement period).
+To avoid interest charges, any purchase made in the statement period must be paid for by April 28.
+(If I only pay $30 towards the closing balance, I’ll still get charged interest on the remainder.
+And, my interest-free days won’t be available in the next statement period.

-In example 1 you can see the statement period finishes on the 3rd April, so a new statement period will begin on the 4th April, (example 2 below).
+In example 1 you can see the statement period finishes on April 3, so a new statement period will begin on April 4, (example 2 below).
 A new payment due date is applied to the new statement period.
-Any purchases made from 4th April – 3rd May need to be paid for by the new payment due date.
+Any purchases made from April 4 to May 3 need to be paid for by the new payment due date.

-Things may appear more confusing as statement periods don’t match the exact months.
-You can see in the two examples that if you buy something on the 1st April it will need to be paid for by 28th April, as it falls within the first statement period.
-However if you buy it on the 4th April it falls in the second statement period, it won’t need to be paid for until 28th May.
+Yes, it’s a little confusing because statement months don’t match actual months.
+You can see in the two examples that if you buy something on April 1 it will need to be paid for by April 28, as it falls within the first statement period.
+However, if you buy it on April 4, it falls in the second statement period and won’t need to be paid for until May 28.

-This is why knowing your statement period and payment due date for that period is essential if you can’t afford to pay the purchase off on card quickly.
-Some banks or issuers may change the dates if you ask them too, it might mean that you can organise your card usage and payments if they structure it around your monthly salary pay date.
+Knowing your statement period and payment due date for that period is important if you can’t afford to pay the purchase off on your card quickly.
+You don’t want to accidentally pay interest or have your interest-free period revoked.
+Some banks or issuers may change the dates if you ask them to, which means you can organise your payments to coincide with your salary pay date.